Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Discontinuous Phase Transitions

 where $A$, $B$, and $C$ represent a carbon monoxide molecule, an oxygen atom, and an empty surface site, respectively.
-In the following, we explain each of the channels in Eq.~(\ref{channels-zgb}): \begin{itemize} \item The first channel represents the adsorption of a carbon monoxide molecule, which occupies an empty site; \item The second channel describes the adsorption of an oxygen molecule, where each of the two resulting atoms occupies an empty site; \item The third channel corresponds to the oxidation of carbon monoxide, resulting in a carbon dioxide molecule that is ejected from the surface, leaving two empty sites; \item Finally, the last channel introduces the possibility of a carbon monoxide molecule being ejected from the surface without recombination, leaving a single empty site. \end{itemize} This last channel allows for the existence of a critical line with a \textit{terminus} at a critical point, as seen in the second Schlögl model.
+The channels from left to right in Eq.~(\ref{channels-zgb}) are interpreted as follows: \begin{itemize} \item First channel: adsorption of a carbon monoxide molecule, which occupies an empty site; \item Second channel: adsorption of an oxygen molecule, where each of the two resulting atoms occupies an empty site; \item Third channel: oxidation of carbon monoxide, resulting in a carbon dioxide molecule that is ejected from the surface, leaving two empty sites; \item Last channel: possibility of a carbon monoxide molecule being ejected from the surface without recombination, leaving a single empty site. \end{itemize} This last channel allows for the existence of a critical line with a \textit{terminus} at a critical point, as observed in the second Schlögl model.

-Let $x_1$, $x_2$, and $x_3$ being the concentrations of particles $A$, $B$, and $C$, respectively.
+Let $x_1$, $x_2$, and $x_3$ denote the concentrations of particles $A$, $B$, and $C$, respectively.
 The coupled time-evolution equations for the concentrations are given by

-One can see that only two of the three equations are independent.
-The three concentrations are bounded and in fact, we can describe the dynamics by analyzing the carbon monoxide concentration, where we define $\rho \equiv x_1$.
-Furthermore, we can set $k_1 = \lambda$, $k_2 = 0.5$, $k_3=1$, and $k_4=\alpha$.
-Eq.~(\ref{evolution-zgb}) predicts a line of discontinuous phase transitions with thresholds $\lambda_\alpha$ ending in a critical point.
-With our settings, the \textit{terminus} of the critical line can be calculated numerically, yielding $\alpha_c \sim 0.08$~\cite{Tome-2015}.
+Only two of the three equations are independent.
+The three concentrations are bounded, and the dynamics can be described by analyzing the carbon monoxide concentration, where we define $\rho \equiv x_1$.
+Furthermore, we set $k_1 = \lambda$, $k_2 = 0.5$, $k_3=1$, and $k_4=\alpha$.
+Eq.~(\ref{evolution-zgb}) predicts a line of discontinuous phase transitions with thresholds $\lambda_\alpha$ ending at a critical point.
+With these settings, the \textit{terminus} of the critical line can be calculated numerically, yielding $\alpha_c \sim 0.08$~\cite{Tome-2015}.

-We show results for the ZGB model in Figs.~(\ref{results-zgb-0.02}), (\ref{results-zgb-0.06}), and (\ref{results-zgb-0.08}).
+We present results for the ZGB model in Figs.~(\ref{results-zgb-0.02}), (\ref{results-zgb-0.06}), and (\ref{results-zgb-0.08}).
 The behavior of the stationary distribution $P(\rho,\lambda)$ is similar to that observed for the second Schlögl model as the critical point is approached.
-Far from the critical point, as in Fig.~(\ref{results-zgb-0.02}), we observe a strong discontinuous phase transition, where hysteresis cycles can be easily seen using standard methods.
+Far from the critical point, as in Fig.~(\ref{results-zgb-0.02}), we observe a strong discontinuous phase transition, where hysteresis cycles can be easily identified using standard methods.
 The Shannon entropy displays a clear step, and the threshold can be estimated by identifying the $P(\rho,\lambda)$ with two maxima of equal weight.